General Municipal Election

 The Town Clerk's Office is responsible for conducting municipal elections within the Town of Windsor.
 The following information has been prepared to help guide voters of the Town of Windsor, potential candidates for office, and individuals and organizations participating in Town elections.

 To be eligible for these offices, an individual must be at least eighteen years of age, a citizen of the United States and a resident of the State of California, must be a registered voter and a resident within the Town limits of the Town of Windsor.
-To view the current listing of interested candidates for Town Council, please visit the page.

 Candidate Campaign Statements (460)

 View information regarding disclosure filings, finance reports and more.